surifirstpin/biplus_documentation/docs/CalculatedColumn.md

  Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and accessed the data in report.

- 1. While calculating an expression over a database field value using field reference.
+ While calculating an expression over a database value using field reference.

 **Syntax**
  ```